B.S. University of Science and Technology of China, 2008

 Functional Magnetic and Plasmonic Materials: Another area of focus for the Zhang group is the dimension-dependent magnetic and plasmonic properties of nanomaterials.
 We are interested in the modulation of magnetic anisotropy using 1-D and 2-D metal oxide materials and their ordered assemblies.
 In addition, we are collaborating with bioanalytic chemists and engineers to design new strategies to modify biological objects (cells, bacteria, viruses, etc.) with functionalized plasmonic and magnetic nanocrystals to enable the efficient sensing in microfluidic devices.

-- Chang Liu, Jin Qian, Yifan Ye, Hua Zhou, Cheng-Jun Sun, Colton Sheehan, Zhiyong Zhang, Gang Wan, Yi-Sheng Liu, Jinghua Guo, Shuang Li, Hye-Young Shin, Sooyeon Hwang, T. Brent Gunnoe, William A. Goddard III*, Sen Zhang*, Nature Catalysis 2020, in press.
+Chang Liu, Jin Qian, Yifan Ye, Hua Zhou, Cheng-Jun Sun, Colton Sheehan, Zhiyong Zhang, Gang Wan, Yi-Sheng Liu, Jinghua Guo, Shuang Li, Hyeyoung Shin, Sooyeon Hwang, T. Brent Gunnoe, William A. Goddard III*, Sen Zhang*, “Oxygen Evolution Reaction over Catalytic Single-Site Co in a Well-Defined Brookite TiO2 Nanorod Surface”, Nature Catalysis 2021, 4, 36-45.